Ziva Energy

 Strategic Solution

-After getting comfortable with the market gaps we found, we decided that on a destination business model.
+After getting comfortable with the market gaps we found, we decided on a destination business model.
 My experience in commercial real estate through Acoma Capital Partners informed me that our hub-based approach would create profitable, sustainable destinations rather than simple charging points.

 Once we had the vision, it was time to find who would help us execute it.
 After research and numerous calls, I identified and connected with industry leaders who could fulfill our vision.